Categories

 What is biodynamic viticulture?

-Biodynamic viticulture, or biodynamic for short, follows Rudolf Steiner 's anthroposophical approach and, in addition to a holistic view of the vineyard as an ecosystem, also includes a spiritual worldview.
-The cosmic calendar and energy flows play a role, and the focus is on strengthening the resilience of the vine and its natural environment.
+Biodynamic viticulture follows the anthroposophical approach of Rudolf Steiner and includes a holistic view of the vineyard as an ecosystem as well as a spiritual world view.
+The cosmic calendar and energy flows play a role here, and the focus is on strengthening the resistance of the vine and its natural environment.

-As a special feature, in biodynamic viticulture, in addition to biological plant strengthening agents, special self-produced "homeopathic" preparations (horn silica, horn manure, herbal infusions) are used.
-For this, powdered quartz or cow dung is filled into cow horns, which are then buried in the soil for half a year to store the cosmic energy.
-Afterwards, the horn silica or horn dung is dynamised by mixing it rhythmically with water and then finely sprayed in the vineyard as a spray preparation.
+As a speciality, biodynamic viticulture uses special home-made "homeopathic" preparations (horn silica, horn manure, herbal infusions) in addition to organic plant strengthening agents.
+For this, powdered quartz or cow dung is filled into cow horns, which are then buried in the ground for six months to store the cosmic energy.
+The horn silica or horn manure is then dynamised by mixing it rhythmically with water and then sprayed finely in the vineyard.